Regardless of the state of the economy, some businesses seem to thrive like weeds while others fall behind.

 For example, if your product is a plain customizable baseball cap, your market could potentially be the whole world, but if that’s how you define your target market, your marketing message will be weak since you’ll be addressing everyone in a general way.

 When you identify your target market as private, exclusive groups and clubs who have 100+ members, annual dues, and regular meetings, you instantly know where to place your ads, who to address in your marketing messages, and how to write your sales letters.
+This is one of the key steps in the automatic sales funnel model.

 If you have a product that is ideal for several groups of people across different demographics, you can market to various segments of people differently through separate marketing campaigns.
 You don’t have to leave anyone out; you just have to separate the groups you market to so that each message is as targeted as possible.